XertroV/tm-cotd-hud/README.md

   - [ ] Browse or view players in COTD + one-click add-as-friend
 - [x] Cache Player ID data (like name)
 - [x] Optimization: check current COTD data and don't re-request times unnecessarily -- should be cached once the COTD qualis are over.
-- [ ] Optimization -- like above but for division cutoffs
+- [x] Optimization -- like above but for division cutoffs
 - [x] Migrate color gradient tool to standalone window via COTD explorer
 - [x] BetterChat integration for gradients `/rgb 28f f28 hey here's my msg` would apply a gradient from `$28f` to `$f28` over `hey here's my msg`.
 - [ ] color alias names for above `/rgb` command. (some done)
 - [x] Debug page: nod viewer quick access (but does't work for values??)
 - [ ] About Page
 - [ ] fix LAB color gradients to take shortest path to avoid going the 'long way round'
+- [ ] bug clear divisions on new cotd
+- [ ] restart on new COTD (halts and doesnt' update)